Muneebwasikhan/React.js-quiz-app/README.md

+#React js quiz app based on localstorage with functionality of when we reload page quiz will continue from that question,

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>